+General travel cash advances are funded by any source other than grant, award, or research.
 Only UCF employees can request travel advances.
-The following conditions are required to process a traveladvance:
+The following conditions are required to process a travel advance:

-- The travel period must be for a duration of five or more days. - The advance may not exceed 80% of the estimated meals and lodging expenses that willultimately be reimbursed to the traveler. - A traveler may not have more than one travel advance outstanding at any time. - An advance request must be submitted through spend authorization in Workday at least 21 daysprior to the trip start date - An Expense Report is required to be completed within ten (10) business days after the end of thetrip, per Florida Administrative Code- 69I-42.005. - If the advanced funds are more than the total expenses of the travel, the excess should be deposited with the Cashier's Office by the Finance Business Center within ten (10) business days of the trip's end date.
+- The travel period must be for a duration of five or more days. - Travel Cash Advance is only allowed on meals and lodging expense. - The advance may not exceed 80% of the estimated meals and lodging expenses that will ultimately be reimbursed to the traveler. - A traveler may not have more than one travel advance outstanding at any time. - An advance request must be submitted through spend authorization in Workday at least 21 calendar days prior to the trip start date. - An Expense Report is required to be completed within ten (10) business days after the end of the trip, per Florida Administrative Code- 69I-42.005. - If the advanced funds are more than the total expenses of the travel, the excess should be deposited with the Cashier's Office by the Finance Business Center within ten (10) business days of the trip's end date.
 Refer to the Workday training on returning cash advances.